 And lastly, I had a few sessions out of my usual work, but for friends and family that had booked me in advance!

 If you made it all the way through, thank you so much!
-Thank you for following me, for trusting me with your stories, and for believing in me!
-I told you it was an incredibly blessed year, it will certainly be a hard one to follow!
+Thank you for following me, trusting me with your stories, and believing in me!
+I told you it was an incredibly blessed year; it will certainly be hard to follow!

-In 2020 I will be focused even more on birth and growing in this genre, and in giving back to my community, one that has given me so much.
-I am excited for what lies ahead!
+In 2020 I will be focused even more on birth and growing in this genre and on giving back to my community, one that has given me so much.
+I am excited about what lies ahead!

 Sign up with your email address to receive news and updates.